Sudan's military says it has retaken Khartoum's Republican Palace, seat of country's government

 The fall of the Republican Palace, a compound along the Nile River that was the seat of government before the war erupted and is immortalized on Sudanese banknotes and postage stamps, marks another battlefield gain for Sudan’s military.
 It has made steady advances in recent months under army chief Gen. Abdel-Fattah Burhan.

-It means the rival Rapid Support Forces, under Gen. Mohammed Hamdan Dagalo, have been mostly expelled from the capital of Khartoum after Sudan’s war began in April 2023.
+It means the rival Rapid Support Forces, under Gen. Mohammed Hamdan Dagalo, have been mostly expelled from the capital, Khartoum, after Sudan’s war began in April 2023.
 Sporadic gunfire could be heard throughout the capital Friday, though it wasn't clear if it involved fighting or was celebratory.

+Brig.
+Gen. Nabil Abdullah, a spokesperson for the Sudanese military, described its troops as holding the palace, surrounding ministry buildings and the Arab Market to the south of the palace.
+Khartoum International Airport, only some 2.5 kilometers (1.5 miles) southeast of the palace, has been held by the RSF since the start of the war.

-The group did not immediately acknowledge the loss, which likely won't stop the fighting as the RSF and its allies still hold territory elsewhere in Sudan.
+The RSF did not immediately acknowledge the loss, which likely won't stop the fighting as the paramilitary force and its allies still hold territory elsewhere in Sudan.

 Late Thursday, the RSF claimed it seized control of the Sudanese city of al-Maliha, a strategic desert city in North Darfur near the borders of Chad and Libya.
 Sudan’s military has acknowledged fighting around al-Maliha, but has not said it lost the city.